gosexy/redis/README.md

 # menteslibres.net/gosexy/redis

-The `redis` package is yet another native redis client for Go.
+The `redis` package was a wrapper for the official redis C client hiredis, as of October 2014, `redis` is now yet another native redis client for Go.

 [![Build Status](https://travis-ci.org/gosexy/redis.png)](https://travis-ci.org/gosexy/redis)